 MD 90 is one of the more dangerous roads in the state of Maryland.
 As a two lane, partially divided, controlled access highway, it is easy to lapse into complacency due to its straightness and the gradual approaching scenery of Ocean City.
 In addition, beyond the limited sight distance, beach traffic backups create dangerous conditions for routine accidents.
 In fact, warning signs concerning the sudden traffic backups as well as center dividers to prevent head-on collisions have been added.
 As you drive this stretch of road, daytime headlights are required.

-At Plaxen & Adler, P.A., we are highly experienced at helping clients recover the compensation they deserve in the aftermath of their car crash injuries.
+At Plaxen Adler Muncy, P.A., we are highly experienced at helping clients recover the compensation they deserve in the aftermath of their car crash injuries.
 If you are recovering from a car accident, we can help you obtain justice and the financial settlement you deserve to help you pay for your losses and mounting medical expenses.
 To set up a free case evaluation, call us today at 410-730-7737, or send us a request through our contact form.